ouyangshiliang/mac2mqtt/README.md

 You can send `shutdown` to this topic.
 It will try to shut down the computer.
 The way it is done depends on the user who ran the program.
 If the program is run by `root` the computer will shut down, but if it is run by an ordinary user the computer will not shut down if there is another user who logged in.
 Sending some other value but `shutdown` will do nothing.

 You can send `displaysleep` to this topic.
 It will turn off the display.
 Sending some other value will do nothing.

+You can send `lock` to this topic.
+It will lock the system.
+Sending some other value will do nothing.

 ## Building